Kaohsiung American School

 The Kaohsiung American School (KAS; 高雄美國學校 (Gāoxióng Měiguó Xuéxiào)) is a private, Pre-K through grade 12 college preparatory school located in Zuoying District, Kaohsiung, Taiwan.
 The school was established in 1989 and it is accredited by the Western Association of Schools and Colleges.
-The current superintendent is Mr. James Laney, Jr. The school has been accredited to teach the IB Diploma Programme since August 2010 and the Middle Years Program (MYP) since September 2015.
+The current Head of School is James Laney, Jr. The school has been accredited to teach the IB Diploma Programme since August 2010 and the Middle Years Program (MYP) since September 2015.

+Mission and Guidance

+Kaohsiung American School's mission is to challenge students to achieve academic excellence and prepare them to be Balanced Individuals (academics, arts, athletics), Independent Learners (passionate, curious, critical thinkers), and Global Citizens (aware, ethical, cooperative).
+Guiding the school's efforts for the 2024–25 school year are three strategic intents: deeper learning, wellbeing & community, and continuity.
+This framework is designed to shape the school's curriculum work, professional learning, budget decisions, and resource allocation.

 Facilities

+KAS current campus, which opened in Spring 2015, sits at the southern end of Lotus Pond, in Zuoying District.
+The location at 889 Cueihua Road is convenient to High Speed Rail, Taiwan Rail trains, and vehicle traffic.

 In the spring of 2015, a new campus was completed.
 Phase 2 of the construction encompassed the athletics installations and was completed in January 2017.

 Facilities include a 400-seat auditorium, lecture hall, and a 3-story central hub which houses a library, exhibition hall, and a media center.
 The Dr. Thomas Farrell Athletics Complex, which opened in 2017, houses a swimming pool, American hardwood indoor basketball court, and a rooftop tennis court.

 LEED Certified Campus

-KAS is an American school in Taiwan, as certified by the US Green Building Council (USGBC).
+KAS is recognized by the US Green Building Council (USGBC) a LEED certified campus.
 The school's Academics and Arts complex earned a Silver rating, and Athletics complex carries a Gold rating.

-Academics

-Elementary Division

-The Kaohsiung American School's elementary division, from Pre-K (4 years old) to grade five, allows students to receive classes from specialists each week in Art, Music, and Physical Education.
-Students in grades 1-5 also have weekly classes in Information Technology.
-In addition, students receive Chinese language for 220 minutes per week beginning in grade 1.
-ELL (English language learning) is provided for students in grades 1-10 who require additional support in English language and is taught by a qualified specialist.
-Library classes are scheduled either weekly or on a flexible schedule with the Librarian.
-In the 2018-19 school year, KAS added an Inclusion Coordinator whose office assists students with the tools they need to excel at grade level, and this department was expanded in the 2020-21 school year.

-Middle school

-The Kaohsiung American School's middle school division includes grade six to grade eight, and marks the start of the Middle Years Program (MYP) of the International Baccalaureate.
-The MYP provides an educational framework of formative and summative assessments around clearly defined criteria that measure a student's progress across a variety of classwork and academic pursuits.
-Additional English Language Learner (ELL) support is available for students at the middle school level.
-Students have the opportunity to experience a balanced curriculum that includes physical education, world language instruction, humanities, arts, science, and mathematics.
-The middle school also encourages a variety of student-led and teacher-led clubs and extra-curricular activities.
+Some of the notable features which helped the school earn this rating include: significant daylighting design, low-emissivity glazing, water conservation, green roof design, locally-sources and sustainable building materials, and a cork-lined artificial turf sports field.